5 folders you need to Organise your Papers.

 2. Papers that need accessing

-Papers that need accessing; for me, this is paperwork like the pony passports.
+For me, this is paperwork like the pony passports.
 They have to be taken with me whenever the ponies leave the yard in transport and produced for the vet every time they are vaccinated etc. Other examples would be the red books that children in the UK have their details kept in up until they are 5, or certificates for your car’s MOT.
 You have to find the right place to keep these!
-Some of ours are kept in a filing cabinet with, but others, such as the pony passports, are kept in a drawer where they are more easily accessible rather than trooping through the house in muddy boots.
+Some of ours are kept in a filing cabinet with the rest of the paperwork, but others, such as the pony passports, are kept in a drawer where they are more easily accessible rather than trooping through the house in muddy boots.
 A single space to gather together papers for your tax return is a good idea too.

-Future papers; Right, so your papers are now organised, your bills are up to date and you’re feeling (rightly) pretty pleased with yourself.
+Right, so your papers are now organised, your bills are up to date and you’re feeling (rightly) pretty pleased with yourself.
 How are you going to keep it that way?
 First, move as much as you can online!
-UK residents can follow this advice from the CAB: https://www.citizensadvice.org.uk/consumer/post/stop-getting-junk-mail/

 Unsubscribe from catalogues, and open your post over the recycling.
 Keep a pair of shredding scissors by the recycling to deal with any information that you don’t want landing in the bin.
 Open all of your mail every day and see what needs to be acted upon and what needs to be filed.